by KD Miller

 “Don’t worry, darling,” she sighed.
 “Girl, or boy, we love you.
 We’re so excited to have a daughter.
 You should have told me yesterday when we were in this very room.
 I sat here figuring out how I was going to transform this room into a young man’s room – then I accidentally saw you undressing and it made sense.
 Everything made sense, and oh… you should have told me on the first day the four of you arrived.
 I understand you were scared that Mr. Woodrow would have taken you away, but he wouldn’t...”

 Theodore burrowed closer into Catrina’s shoulder, as he commanded himself to cease crying, yet the tears continued to flow, and his eyes grew raw.
 He didn’t want to go back to being a girl – they had no freedom.
 Especially now that he was the adopted daughter of Frank and Catrina Mueller.
-He was expected to grow-up to behave just like his new mother.
-Society would force him to marry before age twenty, or he would be given the title of, old maid.
+He was expected to grow up to behave just like his new mother.
+Society would force him to marry before the age of twenty, or he would be given the title of, old maid.
 A rich woman had only a few choices in life, teacher, secretary, shop girl, or socialite.
 That was it.
 Of course, she had to give up the career once that massive diamond ring was on her finger.
 Her career then became official socialite.
 Ugh.
 Vain.
 Silly.
 Stupid.
 Spoiled.

 The possibilities for his brothers were now endless; they could be whatever they wanted.
 Francis could accomplish the fantasy of becoming a doctor that Frank had tossed out that night they decorated the parlor.
 Dylan could learn how to fly the newfangled airplanes.
 Millen could someday open a candy shop like Mr. Tuscano.

 With a shudder, Theodore realized that a rich woman had less freedom than a poor woman.
 If Theodore’s real parents were still alive, he could have the freedom of working in a factory or running off to Coney Island to work for the circus.
 A poor woman could farm or fish beside her husband.
-A rich woman couldn’t exactly sit beside her husband at his office.
+A rich woman couldn’t exactly sit beside her husband in his office.
 Despite poverty, a poor woman had something that a rich woman didn’t have – freedom.

 He felt Catrina’s fingers rubbing his back, as the tears began to slow.
 A fiery desire rose from deep within his body.
 His mind refused to go back to being a girl.
 In his head, he would still use male pronouns to describe himself.
 He would find a way to stop society from turning him into something he wasn’t.
 It would just take time.
 He could do it.
 Baby steps.